 Step 5: Cover the wire sections with ribbon pieces long enough to wrap around the ring, gluing them in place.

-Step 6: Glue pine cones or leaves on one side of your wreath, exposing areas to see the pretty ring.
+Step 6: Glue pine cones or leaves on one side of your wreath, exposing areas so the branches are visible.

 Step 7: Finish up by gluing on the citrus slices and rosemary, then let the wreath sit overnight so the glue can cure.